harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-steps-techniques-best-practices.md

 - **Enhanced Data Quality:** Achieve cleaner, more consistent, and reliable data.
 Data harmonisation significantly improves the cleanliness, consistency, and reliability of data.
 By standardising data formats, units of measurement, and other variables, organisations can reduce errors and discrepancies that often arise from using data collected from various sources.
 This leads to a higher quality of data that is more dependable for analysis purposes.

-    - Reduces Ambiguity: Ensuring that data from different sources speaks the same "language" reduces ambiguity, making it easier to interpret and analyze.
+    - Reduces Ambiguity: Ensuring that data from different sources speaks the same "language" reduces ambiguity, making it easier to interpret and analyse.
     - Increases Accuracy: By aligning data to common standards, the accuracy of datasets is improved, which is crucial for analytics and reporting.

 - **Better Decision Making:** Unified data provides a more comprehensive view of the information, enabling organisations to conduct thorough analyses and gain deeper insights.
 This holistic perspective is critical for identifying trends, making predictions, and uncovering hidden patterns that would be difficult to discern using fragmented or siloed data.